starwander/GoFibonacciHeap/README.md

  - Minimum: returns the current minimum tag/key in the heap sorted by key.
  - ExtractMin: returns the current minimum tag/key in the heap and then extracts them from the heap.
  - DecreaseKey: decreases and updates the tag in the heap by the input key.
+ - IncreaseKey: increases and updates the tag in the heap by the input key.
  - Delete: deletes the tag in the heap by the input.
  - GetTag: searches and returns the tag/key in the heap by the input tag.
  - ExtractTag: searches and extracts the tag/key in the heap by the input tag.